 Any entity that hires a firefighter, within three years of the completion of the required training, shall reimburse the amount expended on the training to the governmental entity that paid for the training.
 Section 36-21-7, Code of Alabama 1975.
-For more information regarding reimbursement of training costs see Selected Reading Article number twenty-seven titled State Mandated Training for Municipal Personnel.
+For more information regarding reimbursement of training costs see the article titled State Mandated Training for Municipal Personnel on the League legal team's Selected Readings page, here: https://almonline.org/SelectedReadingsfortheMunicipal Official.aspx.